-The Lower Chattahoochee Workforce Board (LCWDB or Board) is responsible to ensure that Workforce Area Fourteen has a robust system that is comprehensive, effective, responsive and customer-focused.
-The Board is comprised of a member representation from a cross-section of organizations within its workforce area, to include public sector, non-profit and for-profit organizations that govern the local workforce development system.
+The Lower Chattahoochee Workforce Board and the Middle Flint Workforce Development Board are both responsible to ensure that Workforce Area Fourteen and Fifteen respectively have a robust system that is comprehensive, effective, responsive and customer-focused.
+The Boards are comprised of a member representation from a cross-section of organizations within its workforce area, to include public sector, non-profit and for-profit organizations that govern the local workforce development system.
+A list of board members is found in Appendix 1.

 Board subcommittees, are established to ensure programs are designed to meet the economic demands of the workforce area and to promote accountability and transparency in accordance with the intent and spirit of the Workforce Development Act.
-As grant recipient and administrator, the Columbus Consolidated Government has been delegated the responsibility to ensure that programs and systems are designed, coordinated, implemented, and administered to meet the full compliance requirements of WIOA and to address the needs of the local labor market.
+For the Lower Chattahoochee WDB, as grant recipient and administrator, the Columbus Consolidated Government has been delegated the responsibility to ensure that programs and systems are designed, coordinated, implemented, and administered to meet the full compliance requirements of WIOA and to address the needs of the local labor market.
+For the Middle Flint WDB, the River Valley Regional Commission serves that role.

-The establishment of subcommittees enhances the Board 's oversight responsibilities in accordance with the Act.
+The establishment of subcommittees enhances the Board's oversight responsibilities in accordance with the Act.
 The WIOA Administrator provides detailed reporting of program performance, funding and budgetary status, compliance and programmatic external and internal operation of the workforce system.
 Membership on each subcommittee requires a cross-section of Board representation, which further enhances the assurances of integrated services provided in the local workforce system.